albertlast/GameLifeCounter/README.md

 [App](https://albertlast.github.io/GameLifeCounter/)

+Keeping holding the - or + area to jump 10 steps

 You can use the setting menu to switch to fullscreen.
 When android with chromebase browser is used, you can also disable the screensaver (enable wakelock).